Find a job that works for you

 Please accept this letter as formal notification of my resignation from (company name).
 My last day with the company will be (date).

-Before I leave, I will ensure that all my projects are completed as far as possible, and I am happy to assist in any way to ensure a smooth handover to my replacement.
+Before I leave, I will ensure that all my projects are completed as far as possible.
+I am happy to assist in any way to ensure a smooth handover to my replacement.

 I would like to thank you for the opportunity to work at (company) for (years of service).
-During this time I have thoroughly enjoyed the atmosphere within the team and will miss our interactions.
+During this time, I have enjoyed working with the team and will miss our interactions.

 While I am excited by the new opportunities that I will be pursuing, I will always remember my time at (company name) with affection.
 Please do not hesitate to contact me if you need further information after I leave, and I would be delighted if you stay in touch.